-SAVE Allows a configuration to be saved on a formatted memory card lar recorder fitted with the memory card option.
+SAVE Allows a configuration to be saved on a formatted memory card recorder fitted with the memory card option.

-RESTORE Allows a recorder configuration, previously saved on the memory card, to be retrieved to any simiabove functions can be disabled as described in section 4.13.
+RESTORE Allows the recorder's configuration, previously saved on the memory card, to be retrieved to any similar

-FORMAT Allows a memory card to be formatted prior to any operation.
-Operator access to some or all of the
+FORMAT Allows a memory card to be formatted prior to use.

+Operator access to some or all of the above functions can be disabled as described in section 4.13.